nikhilkalige/docblockr/spec/tests.md

 The tests for the languages files in `lib/languages` folder is specified in a separate yaml file for each language in `spec/dataset` folder.
 The yaml file has the following format

+name: Name of the parser to use # Example: JsParser
     function_name_1:
     # The following data will be tested for the above function
     	-